TarekHattab/SDM/README.md

 <img src="SDM_files/figure-gfm/unnamed-chunk-13-1.png" style="display: block; margin: auto;" />

-### Environnemental backgound
+### Environnemental background

-The environnemental backgound is a grid encompassing all the combinations of temperature and salinity occurring at the global scale.
+The environnemental background is a grid encompassing all the combinations of temperature and salinity occurring at the global scale.
-It will be used to make the environmental filtering of occurrences data and pseudo-absences generation.
+It will be used in the environmental filtering of occurrences data and pseudo-absences generation.
 See *step 3* in model framework section in Ben Rais Lasram et al (2020).